 Students may seek counseling for many reasons, including the stress of personal problems, academic pressures, adjustment to college life, psychiatric disorders, and problems related to drugs and alcohol.
 In addition to individual counseling, groups are available as specific interest and needs dictate.
 Counseling staff members are also available for consultation, training, and workshops in areas of student interest and needs.

 Reed also offers group acupuncture to help students to achieve and maintain optimal health and wellness.
-Students may be referred to acupuncture services by a health and counseling center clinician, or can request a consultation with the acupuncturist to discuss whether acupuncture treatment is indicated for the student’s concern.
+Students may be referred to acupuncture services by an HCC clinician, or can request a consultation with the acupuncturist to discuss whether acupuncture treatment is indicated for the student’s concern.

 All health and counseling records remain separate from student academic records and are treated as confidential, as required by state and federal laws and clinical licensure.
 Information is released only with the student’s permission, or under other rare circumstances, such as a medical and/or psychiatric emergency that seriously threatens the safety and well-being of the student or of a member of the Reed College and/or off-campus community.